How to manage a successful free trial for website visitor tracking software

 Step 5: Sign Up for Free Trial(s)

 Once you’ve decided which vendors and software solutions to test, it’s time to register as a trial user.
-All of the good website visitor tracking vendors make it incredibly easy to sign up as a free trial account.
+All of the main vendors make it incredibly easy to sign up as a free trial account.

 Some may want you to sit through a software demo as part of the process.